palazzem/ot-examples/proposal/README.md

 # Python API Proposal

-**Note: this is a Work in Progress**

-This Python module includes a proposal for OpenTracing context propagation.
-While these changes are here only for an open discussion, they're used in the examples of this repository.
+This Python package includes a proposal for OpenTracing context propagation.
+All modules here must be considered as an extension for the current OpenTracing Python API.